AdobeDocs/adobeio-runtime/guides/asynchronous_calls.md

 }
 ```

-## Option 2: Using Triggers and Rules
+## Option 2: using triggers and rules

 The second option is to create a trigger and a rule that calls the worker action.
 This will work as long as you can make the call using a POST method.
 If you need a GET, then you have to use Option 1.